Marketing Strategy Blog

 Lead Nurturing with MOFU Content

-• Example: After a webinar, send an automated email with a demo offer or a related case study showcasing how your product helped a similar company achieve their goals.
+After a webinar, send an automated email with a demo offer or a series of related case studies showcasing how your product helped a similar company achieve their goals.

 This follow-up strategy keeps prospects engaged and builds the trust necessary for them to move into the bottom-of-funnel (BOFU) stage, where they’re more likely to convert.